Leo200467/wine-quality-data-engineering-project/steps.md

 # After Terraform apply

-HTOP in VM terminal to see actual configs/machine specs.
+You can run a HTOP command in VM terminal to see actual configs/machine specs.
 You can press F10 after that.

 Now, follow this steps: